The Fees::sellProfits() lacks slippage protection, resulting in being attacked by a sandwich attack to drain all locked ERC-20 tokens.

 Attacker borrows a flash loan for USDC and buys WETH from Uniswap's WETH/USDC pool.

-Attacker executes the sellProfits(USDC)
+Attacker executes the sellProfits(USDC).

-will spend all locked USDC for buying WETH at a very high price.
+The sellProfits() will spend all locked USDC for buying WETH at a very high price.

 Attacker sells the previously obtained WETH for USDC at the same pool and repays the flash loan.